July 19, 2019

 Of course, being reliant on a variety of combinable transportation modes is a complicated task without having a full range of integrated technology solutions that streamline the process.
 Apps that provide “one-stop shopping” for their users and offer multiple types of bookable vehicles for rent or sharing purposes will be the norm in the smart city of tomorrow.

-Societal shifts have already created cities that are smarter than most human beings ever thought possible, but to what extent will the “smartness” of our largest cities increase?
-We’re the agents of change that have already set these trends in motion, so perhaps our actions are already defining the smart city of tomorrow.
+Societal shifts have already created cities that are smarter than most human beings ever thought possible, but to what extent will the “intelligence” of our largest cities increase?
+Our digital society is the agent of change that has already set these trends in motion, so perhaps - quite unbeknownst to us - our actions today are already defining the smart city of tomorrow.